 A commission of investigation is a type of inquiry into a matter of public concern.
 They are less expensive and quicker than a tribunal of inquiry.
-In certain circumstances, a tribunal of inquiry may be set up after a commission has reported.
+In certain circumstances, a tribunal of inquiry may be set up after a commission of investigation has reported.

-The Act provides that a commission is set up by government order – this must be approved by the Dail and Seanad.
+A commission is set up by government order – this must be approved by the Dáil and Seanad.
 The terms of reference are set by the Government or by an individual Minister.
-These terms must be accompanied by statements setting out the likely duration and cost of an investigation.
+These terms must be accompanied by statements setting out the expected time and cost of an investigation.

 The following commissions of investigation have been set up under the 2004 Act:

 |Name and year set up||What was it about?||Report|

 |Dublin and Monaghan Bombings - 2005||Aspects of the Garda investigation into the bombings in Dublin and Monaghan on 17 May 1974 and the loss of documentation related to the bombing||The final report was issued in 2007|

 |Dean Lyons case - 2006||A false confession to the murder of two women in Grangegorman in 1997||Final report was published in 2006|